 Funny and heart-warming!

 Summer Hartwell, a twenty-something school librarian who still lives with her parents, is forced to join them on a week-long cruise to Bermuda paid for by her brother.
 As well as the torture of being stuck on a cruise with her anxiety-ridden parents, she also has to put up with Graham, her brother’s best friend and once the cause of a heart-crushing event.
-But despite the drawbacks, Summer recognises that the cruise provides a great opportunity to break free of her clingy, multi-phobic parents.
-Somewhere on a ship with two thousand people she’ll find her future husband.
+But despite the drawbacks, Summer recognises the cruise provides a great opportunity to break free of her clingy, multi-phobic parents.
+Somewhere on a ship with two thousand people, she’ll find her future husband.